spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 `Docker <https://www.docker.com/what-container/>`__ is a portable container platform.
 This is useful in some niche cases, such as:

-- When you want to test SCT in a specific OS environment; this is much faster than running a full-fledged virtual machine.
+In the context of SCT, it can be used to test SCT in a specific OS environment; this is much faster than running a fully fledged virtual machine.
-- For cross-platform use; Docker ensure's reproducibility while providing accessibility across operating systems.

 Basic Installation (No GUI)
 ***************************